microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

   instead.
 * For any color schemes who's name matches the name of a default color scheme, we'll need to apply the user settings to the existing color scheme.
+* For profiles that were created from a dynamic profile source, they'll have both a `guid` and `source` guid that must _both_ match.
+If a user profile with a `source` set does not find a matching profile at load time, the profile will be ignored.
+See more details in the [Dynamic Profiles](#dynamic-profiles) section.

 ### Hiding Default Profiles